2034/Discord-Fetch-DMs/README.md

-# PythonFetchDms
+# Discord-Fetch-DMs

-PythonFetchDms is a Python script that allows you to scrape direct messages (DMs) from a specified user on Discord.
+Discord-Fetch-DMs is a Python script that allows you to scrape direct messages (DMs) from a specified user on Discord.
 The script logs into your Discord account using a token, fetches the DMs from the specified user, and saves the messages and attachments to your local machine.

 ## Requirements